What Is the Medical Information Bureau (MIB)?

 - Participation in dangerous activities, like skydiving

-Insurance companies use the information provided in the MIB report to assess your application.
-While the MIB report is not the only factor that insurance companies take into consideration, it helps insurers to verify that the information you provided in your application is accurate.
+Insurance companies use the information in the MIB report to assess your application.
+While the MIB report is not the only factor that insurance consider, it helps insurers verify that the information you provided in your application is accurate.

-Is the assessment of the risks you present when applying for insurance, to which these risks affect your insurance premium and coverage.
+Insurance Underwriting: The assessment of the risks you present when applying for insurance and how these risks affect your insurance premium and coverage.

 Is User Data Safe With MIB?

 The MIB takes steps to ensure that user data is safe and that an individual’s data is private.
-It uses the same codes as the rest of the medical industry, and only includes information that is pertinent to an insurance application.
-The MIB doesn’t collect or store medical records; instead, it only collects information about your medical history.
-Only you and insurance companies have access to your report.
+It employs MIB codes and only includes information pertinent to an insurance application.
+The MIB doesn’t collect or store medical records; it only collects information about your medical history.
+Access to your MIB report is limited to you and the insurance companies, ensuring confidentiality and security.
+Importantly, individuals must consent to the use of their MIB data as part of the insurance application process.
+Additionally, the MIB provides data only when requested by a member insurer and with the specific consent of the insurance applicant.

 How to Ask for a Copy of Your MIB Report